 Liquefaction explained

-What Auckland Council liquefaction vulnerability mapping means for property buyers.
+What liquefaction vulnerability mapping means for property buyers in supported NZ cities.

 Liquefaction happens when saturated soil loses strength during earthquake shaking, behaving like a liquid.
-Auckland’s mapping shows where soils are more vulnerable based on geology and groundwater conditions.
-It is regional data, not a foundation investigation for your specific house.
+Several councils publish liquefaction vulnerability mapping based on regional geology and groundwater conditions.
+It is desktop data, not a foundation investigation for your specific house. iQHOME includes liquefaction layers where councils publish them.
+Not every supported city has this layer.

 Liquefaction vulnerability

 Council mapping identifies areas with soils that may liquefy or settle unevenly in a significant earthquake.
-This is most relevant on reclaimed land, estuary edges, former wetlands, and some coastal flats across Auckland.
+This is most relevant on reclaimed land, estuary edges, former wetlands, and coastal flats.

 - Foundation design and retrofit costs can be higher in vulnerable zones